 Patrons can expect to be served Wednesday – Sunday from noon to 8:00 PM, with COVID currently cutting down on their occupancy limit to allow for safe distancing in seating.
 Scholz Garten does catering services to guests, as evident in the cute red electric truck parked outside most of the time.

-In line with its history as a social gathering place, the biergarten continues to host its “Happy Appy” from 3-5 PM Wednesday – Friday in which starters for the table, cocktails, and wine are served for just $5.
+In line with its history as a social gathering place, the Biergarten continues to host its “Happy Appy” from 3-5 PM Wednesday – Friday in which starters for the table, cocktails, and wine are served for just $5.

 Scholz Garten Menu

-While missing this deal by a day, my family decided we couldn’t go without trying one of Scholz Garten’s signature dishes: a giant Bavarian pretzel which serves 2-4 people.
+While missing this deal by a day, my family decided we couldn’t go without trying one of Scholz Garten’s signature dishes: a giant Bavarian pretzel that serves 2-4 people.
 Considering my only experience eating a giant pretzel consisted of those tough and stale things they serve at the mall food court this blew my mind.
 Fresh, soft, and chewy, this colossus of a pretzel is served with special Dusseldorf mustard and Scholz Garten’s own Bier Cheese sauce.

 Next on the appetizer list were the Sauerkraut Balls: a deep-fried mixture consisting of seasoned mashed potatoes and the item’s signature ingredient of pickled cabbage.
-As with all dishes we were served, the presentation and overall quality was top-notch.
+As with all dishes we were served, the presentation and overall quality were top-notch.
 As an appetizer, it came served with Scholz Garten’s homemade mustard and a side of sour cream.

 For those who are lacking in experience with German food and wanting to dip their toes in the water (like myself), the Currywurst was especially delicious.
 As a common street food and one of their national dishes, this dish is perfect for picky eaters (it’s essentially just fries and saucy sausage…) or those wanting to try a taste of Deutschland.